rystoli/afniGLMprep/README.md

 # afniGLMprep
-afniGLMprep is python code which prepares and runs GLMs on neuroimaging data stored in the BIDS format (http://bids.neuroimaging.io/).
-This is done via AFNI's 3dDeconvolve function.
+afniGLMprep is python code which prepares and runs GLMs on neuroimaging data stored in the [BIDS format](http://bids.neuroimaging.io/).
+This is done via AFNI's 3dDeconvolve function. *For the record, it works great with [fmriprep](https://github.com/poldracklab/fmriprep)!*

 ## Purpose
 Standardized structures for neuroimaging data have allowed the development of tools which perform various functions and analyses on data with relative automaticity and ease.
 The [BIDS (Brain Imaging Data Structure)](http://bids.neuroimaging.io/) has many tools for preprocessing and analysis of data (e.g., [BIDS apps](http://bids-apps.neuroimaging.io/)).
 Here is an initial set of functions to run first-level analyses via GLM on fMRI data.
 Specifically, this code automates generation of AFNI files and scripts necessary to estimate whole-brain response patterns to experimental conditions.